 Western Sydney University has strict governance protocols in place to ensure the independence of the research is maintained.
 Donations are only accepted where they are ethical in nature and consistent with the mission, goals and policies of the university, and confer no material benefit or advantage to the donor (Donations and Fundraising Policy).
 Any funds used to support specific research projects are declared on publication of results, along with any potential conflicts of interest, consistent with international codes of research integrity.

-Professor John Funder has kindly agreed to chair the Board.NICM Advisory Board Terms of Reference
+Professor John Funder is the chair of the Board.NICM Advisory Board Terms of Reference